medialab/minet/docs/cli.md

                                 ~30s.
   --url-template URL_TEMPLATE   A template for the urls to fetch.
 Handy e.g. if
                                 you need to build urls from ids etc.
-  -s SELECT, --select SELECT    Columns of input CSV file to include in the
+  -s, --select SELECT           Columns of input CSV file to include in the
                                 output (separated by `,`).
   --total TOTAL                 Total number of items to process.
 Might be
                                 necessary when you want to display a finite progress indicator for large files given as input to the command.
-  -i INPUT, --input INPUT       CSV file containing all the urls you want to
+  -i, --input INPUT             CSV file containing all the urls you want to
                                 process.
 Will consider `-` as stdin.
-  -o OUTPUT, --output OUTPUT    Path to the output file.
+  -o, --output OUTPUT           Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
   --resume                      Whether to resume from an aborted collection.